 The "Twelve Steps" are the core of the A.A. program of personal recovery from alcoholism.
-Experience suggests that members who make an earnest effort to follow these Steps and to apply them in daily living seem to get far more out of A.A. than do those members who seem to regard the Steps casually.
-Many members feel that the Steps are vital.
-Here is the text of the Twelve Steps, which first appeared in Alcoholics Anonymous, the A.A. book of experience:
+Experience suggests that members who make an earnest effort to follow these steps and to apply them in daily living seem to get far more out of A.A. than do those members who seem to regard the steps casually.
+Many members feel that the steps are vital.
+On the following page is the text of the Twelve Steps, which first appeared in Alcoholics Anonymous, the A.A.
+Book of Experience.

-- 1. We admitted we were powerless over alcohol that our lives had become unmanageable. - 2.
-Came to believe that a Power greater than ourselves could restore us to sanity. - 3.
-Made a decision to turn our will and our lives over to the care of God as we understood Him. - 4.
-Made a searching and fearless moral inventory of ourselves. - 5.
-Admitted to God, to ourselves and to another human being the exact nature of our wrongs. - 6.
-Were entirely ready to have God remove all these defects of character. - 7.
-Humbly asked Him to remove our short-comings. - 8.
-Made a list of all persons we had harmed, and became willing to make amends to them all. - 9.
-Made direct amends to such people wherever possible, except when to do so would injure them or others. - 10.
-Continued to take personal inventory and when we were wrong promptly admitted it. - 11.
-Sought through prayer and meditation to improve our conscious contact with God, as we understood Him, praying only for knowledge of His will for us and the power to carry that out. - 12.
-Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.
+- 1 We admitted we were powerless over alcohol and that our lives had become unmanageable. - 2 Came to believe that a Power greater than ourselves could restore us to sanity. - 3 Made a decision to turn our will and our lives over to the care of God as we understood Him. - 4 Made a searching and fearless moral inventory of ourselves. - 5 Admitted to God, to ourselves and to another human being the exact nature of our wrongs. - 6 Were entirely ready to have God remove all these defects of character. - 7 Humbly asked Him to remove our short-comings. - 8 Made a list of all persons we had harmed, and became willing to make amends to them all. - 9 Made direct amends to such people wherever possible, except when to do so would injure them orothers. - 10 Continued to take personal inventory and when we were wrong promptly admitted it. - 11 Sought through prayer and meditation to improve our conscious contact with God, as we understood Him, praying only for knowledge of His will for us and the power to carry that out. - 12 Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.